Welcome

 Introduction

 When commencing a civil claim, the claimant must serve the claim form and other documents on the defendant using methods set out in the Civil Procedure Rules (CPR).
 However, there are situations where standard service is not possible—perhaps the defendant cannot be found, is evading service, or is outside the jurisdiction.
 In these cases, the court may authorise service by an alternative method or at an alternative place under CPR 6.15.
-This article explains the requirements, procedure, and practical considerations for service by alternative methods, as well as the court’s approach to discretion and common examples relevant for SQE1.
+The focus is to ensure that the proceedings are brought to the defendant’s attention in a manner consistent with fairness and the overriding objective, while respecting time limits and prescribed methods.
+Where electronic service is proposed, special rules in Practice Direction 6A apply and the court will insist on express consent or authorisation.
+In rare cases, the court may dispense with service entirely under CPR 6.16, but this is exceptional.
+This article explains the requirements, procedure, and practical considerations for service by alternative methods, the court’s approach to discretion, the possibility of retrospective validation, and key examples relevant for SQE1.

 Key Term: alternative service